Taiko3615/RenPyChatGPTExample/README.md

 # RenPyChatGPTExample
  Simple ChatGPT plugin for Ren'Py and simple example on how to use it

+For a fully fledged open source videogame based on this plugin, go here : https://github.com/Taiko3615/Danse-Macabre

-How to use this plugin in your Ren'Py project ?
+# How to use this plugin in your Ren'Py project ?

 Just copy paste the "python-packages" folder into your "game" folder.